weefbellington/screenplay/README.md

 #####3.1 Navigating between Stages

+Screenplay doesn't manage the backstack itself; instead it delegates this responsibility to tested 3rd party libraries.
+The [Flow plugin](https://github.com/weefbellington/screenplay/tree/flow-plugin-library/flow-plugin) is the current officially supported method.
+See Section (6.2) for details.

-Using the Flow plugin, Screenplay can react to navigation events.
-The following provide a few examples of manipulating the backstack; refer to the [Flow documentation](http://corner.squareup.com/2014/01/mortar-and-flow.html) for futher information.
+The following provide a few examples of manipulating the backstack using Flow.
+Refer to the [Flow documentation](http://corner.squareup.com/2014/01/mortar-and-flow.html) for futher information.

 ```java
     flow.set(new DetailStage(data), Flow.Direction.FORWARD); // add a stage